AlexandrCrudu/Rent-Dogs-WebSite/README.md

 In the backend folder,in a different terminal instance, enter the following command: npm start

-P.S This was the first website that I built using React and Typescript.
+P.S This was the first website that I built using React and Typescript (so don't judge the code quality haha).
 I built this as a project to learn React and Typescript before applying to a job that I knew required this tech stack.
-And then I got my first ever job.
+That ended up being my first ever job.